Homer Hickam: Other activities

-In February 2018, Hickam was appointed by Vice President Mike Pence to serve as a member of the Users Advisory Group of the National Space Council, which had been re-established by President Donald Trump in June 2017.
+In February, 2018, Hickam was appointed by Vice President Mike Pence to serve as a member of the Users Advisory Group of the National Space Council, which had been re-established by President Donald Trump in June 2017.

-In 2018, Hickam was involved in a controversy when a woman who accepted a position as an intern with NASA replied with profanities towards a comment by Hickam.
-The Twitter user would have her internship offer revoked as a result of the controversy.

 Honors

 In 1984, Hickam was presented with Alabama's Distinguished Service Award for heroism shown during a rescue effort of the crew and passengers of a sunken paddleboat in the Tennessee River.
 Because of this award, Hickam was honored in 1996 by the United States Olympic Committee to carry the Olympic Torch through Huntsville, Alabama, on its way to Atlanta.

 In 1999, the governor of West Virginia issued a proclamation in honor of Hickam for his support of his home state and his distinguished career as both an engineer and author and declared an annual "Rocket Boys Day".

 In 2000, the Virginia Tech junior class selected Hickam as the namesake for the Virginia Tech class of 2002 ring collection, the Homer Hickam Collection.

 In 2007, Hickam was awarded an honorary doctorate in Literature from Marshall University.
 That same year, he received the Distinguished Achievement Award from Virginia Tech.

 In 2010, Hickam received the Audie Murphy Patriotism Award at the Spirit of America Festival.

 In 2013, Hickam won the Clarence Cason Award from the University of Alabama for his non-fiction writing.

 In 2014, Hickam won the Appalachian Heritage Writer's Award at Shepherd University.

+In 2023, Hickam was presented with the Vietnam Veterans of America's Lifetime Achievement Award.

+In 2024, Hickam was named the 2024 Virginia Tech Corps of Cadets Distinguished Alumni, at a ceremony on March 28th at the Corps Leadership & Military Science Building on the Virginia Tech campus.

+In 2025, Hickam was inducted into the Space Camp Hall of Fame.
+The ceremony as held at the U.S. Space & Rocket Center's Davidson Saturn V Hall on July 11, 2025.